smart-swimmingpool/smart-swimmingpool.github.io/README.md

 Automate your swimming pool innsmart way.

-This project is splitted ij several modules.
+This project is splitted in several modules.

 See: https://smart-swimmingpool.github.io/smart-swimmingpool/